 We anticipate that we will account for the income tax effects and corresponding tax receivable agreement effects resulting from future taxable exchanges of partnership units by limited partners of Artisan Partners Holdings for shares of our Class A common stock or convertible preferred stock by recognizing an increase in our deferred tax assets, based on enacted tax rates at the date of the exchange.
 Further, we will evaluate the likelihood that we will realize the benefit represented by the deferred tax asset and, to the extent that we estimate that it is more likely than not that we will not realize the benefit, we will reduce the carrying amount of the deferred tax asset with a valuation allowance.
 We expect to record the estimated amount of the increase in deferred tax assets, net of any valuation allowance, directly in paid-in capital, offset by the liability for the expected amount we will pay the limited partners who have exchanged partnership units under the tax receivable agreement (85% of the actual reduction in tax payments), estimated using assumptions consistent with those used in estimating the net deferred tax assets.
 Therefore, at the date of an exchange of partnership units for shares of our Class A common stock or convertible preferred stock, the net effect of the accounting for income taxes and the tax receivable agreement on our financial statements will be a net increase to paid-in capital of 15% of the estimated realizable tax benefit.
 The effect of subsequent changes in any of our estimates after the date of the exchange will be included in net income.
 Similarly, the effect of changes in enacted tax rates and in applicable tax laws will be included in net income.
 It is possible that future transactions or events could increase or decrease the actual tax benefits realized and the corresponding tax receivable payments from these tax attributes.
-Future deferred tax assets or amounts payable by us resulting from either of the tax receivable agreements discussed above would be in addition to amounts related to the reorganization transactions.
+Future deferred tax assets or amounts payable by us resulting from either of the tax receivable agreements discussed above would be in addition to a

 As discussed in the notes to the Unaudited Pro Forma Consolidated Statement of Operations, as part of the reorganization transactions we will amend the Class B grant agreements, resulting in, among other things, the elimination of the redemption feature associated with the Class B common units.
-This adjustment represents the elimination of the \$225.2 million liability associated with the redemption feature.
+This adjustment represents the elimination of the liability associated with the redemption feature.

-As part of the reorganization transactions, we will also recognize a one-time expense of \$272.1 million as of December 31, 2012 (\$280.4 million at the close of the offering) as a result of the modification of these Class B awards based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to the offering and the value based on the initial public offering price per share of Class A common stock.
+As part of the reorganization transactions, we will also recognize a one-time expense of \$272.1 million as of December 31, 2012 (\$280.4 million at the close of the offering) as a result of the modification of these Class B awards based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to the offering and the value based on the offering price per share of Class A common stock.
 This adjustment reflects the impact on retained earnings of the additional compensation expense.
 This one-time expense results in an increase in the redemption liability associated with the Class B common units.
 As a result of the amendment of the Class B grant agreements, this increase in the liability is eliminated.
-The impact of the one-time expense of \$272.1 million and the reversal of the historical liability of \$225.2 million results in an increase to additional paid-in capital of \$497.3 million, which represents the aggregate fair value of the vested Class B common units.